-This fast growing vine can reach a height of 6-7 feet (2 m.) tall.
+This fast-growing vine can reach a height of 6 to 7 feet (2 m.) tall.
 In spring, achocha leafs out with deep green, palmate foliage that can be mistaken for Japanese maple or cannabis.
-Its midsummer blooms are small, white-cream and pretty unremarkable to humans, but pollinators love them.
+Its midsummer blooms are small, white-cream, and pretty unremarkable to humans, but pollinators love them.

 After the short-lived bloom period, achocha vines produce a fruit that looks somewhat like a pepper in cucumber skin.
-This fruit is long, maturing to 4-6 inches (10-15 cm.) long, and tapers into a slight curve toward the end, giving it a “slipper” shape.
+This fruit is long, maturing to 4 to 6 inches (10-15 cm.) long, and tapers into a slight curve toward the end, giving it a “slipper” shape.
 The fruit is covered with soft cucumber like spines.

-When harvested immature, at about 2-3 inches (5-7 cm,) long, the fruit is very much like a cucumber with soft edible seeds surrounded by light, fleshy, crisp pulp.
+When harvested immature, at about 2 to 3 inches (5-8 cm.) long, the fruit is very much like a cucumber with soft, edible seeds surrounded by light, fleshy, crisp pulp.
 Immature achocha fruit is eaten fresh like cucumber.
 When the fruit is left to mature, it becomes hollow and the flat, irregularly shaped seeds grow hard and black.

 Grow Achocha Vine Plants

 Achocha is an annual vine.
-It is usually grown from seed each year, but with 90-110 days to maturity, gardeners may need to start seeds indoors in early spring.
+It is usually grown from seed each year, but with 90 to 110 days to maturity, gardeners may need to start seeds indoors in early spring.

 Although achocha is self-pollinating, two or more plants will produce better yields than just one.
-Because they are quick growing vines, a sturdy trellis or arbor should be provided.
+Since they are quick growing vines, a sturdy trellis, or arbor should be provided.